 - 2 tablespoons desiccated coconut

-- 1/4 cup light brown unrefined muscovado sugar
+- 1/4 cup coconut sugar OR light brown unrefined muscovado sugar

 - 1/3 cup raisins